 - Trends in the number of known juvenile homicide offenders followed a similar pattern for all age groups: the number of known juvenile homicide offenders increased for all age groups between 1984 and 1994 and then declined between 1994 and 2003.
 However, older juveniles, those ages 16 and 17, accounted for the largest share of both the increase and the decline (about 70%).

-- Overall, the number of known juvenile homicide offenders increased in each year between 2003 and 2006, before declining through 2010.
-For all age groups, the number of known juvenile homicide offenders in 2010 was at or near the lowest level of the 31-year period.
+- Overall, the number of known juvenile homicide offenders increased annually between 2003 and 2006, before declining through 2012.
+For 15 and 17-year-olds, the number of known juvenile homicide offenders in 2012 was at the lowest level of the 33-year period.

 Internet citation: OJJDP Statistical Briefing Book